-The practice is rated as good for the care of families, children and young people.
+The practice is rated as outstanding for the care of families, children and young people.

+- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances. - Immunisation rates were satisfactory for all standard childhood immunisations.

+Outstanding
-- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
-Immunisation rates were relatively high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - In the last 12 months, 81% of patients diagnosed with asthma, had undergone a review of their care compared to the national average of 75%. - In the last 5 years 81% of patients had received cervical screening compared to the national average of 82%. - Appointments were available outside of school hours and the premises were suitable for children and babies.

-We saw positive examples of joint working with midwives and health visitors.
+- Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - The the practice offered a well attended drop in contraception and sexual health clinics during the mid afternoon and evening to encourage young people to uptake these services at a time which was suitable to them i.e. after school or college. - Appointments were available outside of school hours and the premises were suitable for children and babies. - The practice has a high rate of patients under 18 years which is significantly above both the CCG and England average.
+In response they offered a daily under 16 years drop in clinic and reserved under 16 years appointments each afternoon. - We saw positive examples of joint working with midwives and health visitors to promote health and well being for families and their children.